draws in red;

 the language uses indenting to know which block of lines to repeat

-under a for
+under a for.

 4. Finally, experiment with variables.
 We will use s

-as the length of a side, and n
+as the length of a side, and n as the number of sides,

-as the measure of an exterior angle.
+and a as the measure of an exterior angle.

 await loadscript '/lib/angles.cs', defer() s = 80 # s is the side length. n = 6 # n is the number of sides. a = 60 # a is the exterior angle size. pen red # Start drawing in red. for [1..n] # Repeat n times fd s # Move forward by s pixels. rt a # Turn right by a degrees.